YordanGeorgiev/qto/doc/md/issue-tracker-devops-guide.md

 ### 4.2.
 Root Dirs naming conventions
-The root dirs and named as follows: bin - contains the produced binaries for the project cnf - for the configuration dat - for the data of the app lib - for any external libraries used
+The root dirs and named as follows: bin - contains the produced binaries for th project cnf - for the configuration dat - for the data of the app lib - for any external libraries used